 Künkler is a fellow of the “Women Creating Change” Project on Gender, Religion, and Law in Muslim Societies at Columbia University, New York, NY, and co-PI of the Iran Social Science Data Portal.
 She is a Senior Consultant to a project on “Islamic Authority in the Middle East” funded by the Luce Foundation, and a fellow of the project “Confronting the Governance Crisis in the MENA” funded by the Carnegie Corporation.
-She is a member of the International Advisory Board of the Cambridge Journal of Law and Religion, as well as member of the editorial boards of the Journal for the Scientific Study of Religion (Wiley), Perspectives on Religion and Politics (Brill), and the International Journal of Islam in Asia (Brill).
-She is a Member of the MESA Committee on Academic Freedom, deputy chair of the Scientific Advisory Council for the Centre for Global Cooperation Research, University of Duisburg, and a former Member of the Board of the Association for the Study of Persianate Societies (ASPS).
+She is a member of the International Advisory Board of the Cambridge Journal of Law and Religion, as well as member of the editorial boards of the Journal for the Scientific Study of Religion (Wiley), Brill Research Perspectives in Religion and Politics (Brill), the International Journal of Islam in Asia (Brill), the Digest of Middle East Studies (Wiley) and Iranian Studies.
+She is a Member of the MESA Committee on Academic Freedom, chair of the Scientific Advisory Council for the Centre for Global Cooperation Research, University of Duisburg, and a former Member of the Board of the Association for the Study of Persianate Societies (ASPS).